2bndy5/CirquePinnacle/README.rst

     sphinx-build -E -W . _build/html

 This will output the documentation to ``docs/_build/html``.
 Open the index.html in your browser to view them.
-It will also (due to -W) error out on any warning.
-This is a good way to locally verify it will pass.
+It will also (due to ``-W``) error out on any warning.
+This is a good way to locally verify it will pass the CI workflow (and ReadTheDocs builds).